 Thorough Too slow

-Bill B., a Senior Consultant and Instructor with PMC Training, notes that learning to maximize our relational skills, while avoiding career blockers, requires what is now referred to as emotional intelligence.
+Learning to maximize our relational skills, while avoiding career blockers, requires what is now referred to as emotional intelligence.
 The components of emotional intelligence include self-awareness, emotional self-control, self-motivation, social awareness and social skills.
 Through his extensive international experience in the private and public sectors, Bill has observed how the development of these competencies can leverage strengths and unblock careers.